 Catch data (see Section 10.3) and survey data (see Section 10.6) are currently too limited to allow for a quantitative stock assessment of NE Atlantic tope.
-In 2021, tope was still treated as a Category 5 stock, with advice based on recent estimated landings.
+In the latest advice 2021, tope was still treated as a Category 5 stock, with advice based on recent estimated landings.

-Whilst not used in quantitative advice, WGEF note that available survey trends indicate that catch numbers have been relatively stable or variable in recent years.
+Whilst not used in quantitative advice, WGEF note that available survey trends indicate that catch numbers have been relatively stable or variable in recent years depending on the survey considered.